syne-tune/syne-tune/docs/source/tutorials/transfer_learning/transfer_learning.rst

 evaluations of five tasks, and then compare results on the sixth.
 We consider the single-fidelity case.
 The code is available
 `here <../../examples.html#transfer-learning-example>`_.
+Make sure to run it as
+`python launch_transfer_learning_example.py --generate_plots`
+if you want to generate the plots locally.
+The schedulers vary slightly between runs, so your plots might look different.

 In order to run our transfer learning schedulers we need to parse the output of the tuner into a dict of